Gaussian approximation for sums of region-stabilizing scores: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Matthias Schulte for many helpful discussions that vastly improved the presentation of the paper.
-We are grateful to Joe Yukich and Giovanni Peccati for their helpful comments on the manuscript.
+We would like to thank Larry Goldstein for pointing out the work \cite{EG81} to provide lower bounds, and Matthias Schulte for many helpful discussions that vastly improved the presentation of the paper.
+We are also grateful to Joe Yukich and Giovanni Peccati for their helpful comments on the manuscript.